AnshBhagania/NetflixShopResources/README.md

 # NetflixShopResources

-## This is a Resource only repository to embed images on notion file.
+## This is a Resource only repository to embed images on notion portfolio.